jamesjingyi/whisper-diarization-project/README.md

 Speaker numbers: If you know the specific amount of speakers, you can use `--num_speakers`.
 You can also set min and max using `-min_speakers` and `--max_speakers`.

 By default, the script saves each step (transcription then diarization), so that you can re-run without re-doing everything.
 You can override this however using `-f` or `--force`.
+You can force just re-diarization using the `--force_diarization` flag.

 ### Example Command